vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter04/Chapter04.md

 4. And also, How to send the POST Request using Entity-Builder pattern and validate the Response Code.

 #### **Agenda for this Chapter**
-Till now we have how to send a POST Request and validate only the Response Code, Do you think is this sufficient?.
+Till now we know how to send a POST Request and validate only the Response Code, Do you think is this sufficient?.
-No right!!.
-Don't worry in this chapter we are going to validate the Response body also.
+Don't worry in this chapter we are going to validate the Response body as well.
 So let's get started.

 #### **Response JSON**
 Here is the Response JSON, this JSON will be output when we POST the Request to server.